 \subsection{Composite Context}

-Composite context is how people often remember and refer to past experiences with a single phrase, such as "\textit{Who did I ski with in {the lab retreat} last year?}" These contexts can range from significant events like a wedding or a conference trip to smaller incidents like hanging out with a friend or a day trip to Seattle.
+Composite context is how people remember and refer to past experiences, such as "\textit{Who did I ski with in \textbf{the lab retreat} last year?}" These contexts can range from significant events like a wedding or a conference trip to smaller incidents like hanging out with a friend or a day trip to Seattle.
 Specifically, composite context is defined as \textbf{a combination of multiple atomic contexts}.
-For example, the composite context ``lab retreat'' encompasses atomic contexts including ``Feburary, 2024'' (temporal), ``Lake Tahoe, California'' (geographical) and ``hanging out with labmates'' (activity).
+For example, the composite context ``lab retreat'' encompasses atomic contexts including ``February, 2024'' (temporal), ``Lake Tahoe, California'' (geographical), and ``hanging out with labmates'' (activity).

 While atomic context is typically available within a single captured memory, composite context requires integrating multiple memories to understand the connection between them.
 Since an individual's captured memories are linear on the timeline, memories related to a specific event tend to cluster closely together.
 We leveraged this \textbf{temporal proximity} to identify and extract various composite contexts from the raw captured memories.
 For a detailed discussion of this approach, please refer to Section \ref{sec:composite_context}.